 If you are visiting Australia, and intend to work or volunteer during your stay, please check with your employer or volunteer coordinator/manager whether screening is required before you commence your role.

-For some types of role or workplace, your employer/volunteer organisation will be required to ensure that you undergo screening before you commence working or volunteering, in order to comply with legislative or regulatory requirements.
+For some types of role or workplace, your employer/volunteer organisation will be required by legislation to ensure that you undergo screening before you commence working or volunteering.

 Are visitors from overseas exempt from South Australian screening laws?